MathijsHofkens/OfficeDocs-MicrosoftSearch/MicrosoftSearch/unily-intranet-connector.md

 ## Prerequisites
 - To create a new connection, you must be the search admin for your organization's Microsoft 365 tenant.
 - To create a new connection, use your organization’s Unily instance URL.
-This URL is the specific web address used to access and interact with Unily API services for content retrieval, which usually looks like https://[your-organization-name].unily.com
+Contact Unily directly to obtain the correct URL.
+This URL is the specific web address used to access and interact with Unily API services for content retrieval, which usually looks like https://[your-organization-name]-api.unily.com
 - To complete the authentication, you need a Client ID and Client Secret.
 To get your Unily Client ID and Secret, contact Unily directly.
 A Unily instance may have multiple applications, each with different permissions.
 Ensure that you obtain the correct credentials for the application to be used for the Copilot connector.